mohamed-azzam/Udacity-Starbuck-s-Capstone-Challenge/index.md

 The goal of the project is build a model that **predicts whether or not someone will respond to an offer.**

+## Performance Measure

+I will use the following metrics to measure the accuracy of classification and explain why i used it

+- *Confusion Matrix* :  specific table layout that allows visualization of the performance of an algorithm with 4 different combinations of predicted and actual values.
+- *Accuracy* : reflects how close a measurement is to a known or accepted value
+- *Precision* : reflects how many selected item are relevant
+- *Recall* : reflects how many relevant item are selected
+- *F1 Score* : F-score or F-measure is a measure of a test's accuracy.
+It is calculated from the precision and recall of the test,

 ## The Steps of Project

 1. **Assessing Datasets**